Recall election: Taiwan

 In Taiwan, according to the Additional Articles of the Constitution, the recall of the president or the vice president shall be initiated upon the proposal of one-fourth of all members of the Legislative Yuan, and also passed by two-thirds of all the members.
 The final recall must be passed in a recall election by more than one-half of the valid ballots in a vote in which more than one-half of the electorate in the free area of the Republic of China takes part.

 Other elected officials can be recalled in elections by more than 1/4 of the total electors in the original electoral district, and where the number of votes consenting to the recall is more than that of dissenting.

 On 6 June 2020, Mayor of Kaohsiung Han Kuo-yu became the first mayor to be recalled.
 939,090 votes out of 969,259 agreed the recall.

 After Mayor of Keelung George Hsieh defeated a recall vote in October 2024, the Kuomintang proposed amendments to the Public Officials Election and Recall Act.
 In December 2024, the Legislative Yuan approved changes requiring that initiators and signatories of recall petitions provide photocopies of their national identification cards.

 In 2025, due to the 2024 Taiwanese constitutional controversy, civic groups launched the "Great Recall Wave" to recall more than 30 Kuomintang legislators and mayor of Hsinchu City.
-The recall vote for 24 Kuomintang legislators and mayor of Hsinchu City will be held on July 26, 2025.
-The recall vote for the two legislators in Nantou will be held on August 23, 2025.
+The recall vote for 24 Kuomintang legislators and mayor of Hsinchu City were held on July 26, 2025.
+The recall vote for the two legislators in Nantou were held on August 23, 2025.
+None of the recall attempts proved successful, and the KMT remained the biggest party in the Legislative Yuan.